orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/tutorials/your-first-orchid-site.md

 plugins {
     // Apply the java-library plugin to add support for Java Library id 'java-library'
-    id 'com.eden.orchidPlugin' version '{{site.version}}'
+    id 'com.eden.orchidPlugin' version '0.8.10'
 }
 {% endhighlight %}

 By itself, the Orchid Gradle Plugin isn't quite enough to get Orchid running.
 We'll also need to tell Gradle:

-1) The Orchid plugins and themes we want to include in our site
+1. The Orchid plugins and themes we want to include in our site
-2) Where it can find those plugins and themes
+2. Where it can find those plugins and themes
-3) Some basic configuration values so Orchid can run properly
+3. Some basic configuration values so Orchid can run properly

 To do this, add the following lines to at the end of `build.gradle`.